AbstractSDK/abstract/modules/contracts/adapters/money-market/README.md

-# Dex Adapter Module
+# MoneyMarket Adapter Module

-The Dex Adapter Module provides a unified interface to interact with various decentralized exchanges (dexes) across the Cosmos ecosystem.
-By abstracting the differences between various dexes, it allows developers to interact with any dex using a standard interface, streamlining the development process and ensuring compatibility across various dex platforms.
+The MoneyMarket Adapter Module provides a unified interface to interact with various lending and borrowing markets (moneymarkets) across the Cosmos ecosystem.
+By abstracting the differences between various moneymarkets, it allows developers to interact with any moneymarket using a standard interface, streamlining the development process and ensuring compatibility across various moneymarket platforms.

 ## Features